 However, aside from this barrage of people, there is a cult that works steadily around this rush and leaves tremendous impact on individuals.
 The cult of book lovers and readers.

 Reading has been recommended as a good habit by a lot of motivational speakers and leaders.
 This has impacted a lot of young people, who has taken up to reading books giving voice to many writers around the world.
 Social media has only made it easier to connect them with each other and start a movement that has a long-lasting impact.

 Reading has the power to impact one’s personality.
 Which is why there has been a lot of demand for books that narrate stories of the survivors, or refugees.
 And these books have also caused a movement among many who uproot their lives to dedicate them for volunteering to help these victims.

-Apart from this, reading also has tremendous impact on mental health.
+Apart from this, reading also has a tremendous impact on mental health.
 Experts say that it takes only six minutes for the body to start relaxing if the mind is absorbed in a good book.
-In fact, when reading was tested against many traditional forms of relaxation, it reduced stress by 68 percent and was the highest ranked method among those tested.
+In fact, when reading was tested against many traditional forms of relaxation, it reduced stress by 68% and was the highest-ranked method among those tested.